PNP Logo

 Integrated National Police Logo 1975

 A dark green shade was also used here (leaves of laurel branches are decorated).
 Due to the specified elements and colors, the PNP badge is directly associated with government agencies.
-Thematic icons emphasize its character and direction in the form of an image of a knight and a wordmark.
+Thematic icons emphasize its character and direction, represented by an image of a knight and a wordmark.

 1991 – today